awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: object array
 Required: no
 A list of hostnames and IP address mappings to append to the `/etc/hosts` file on the container\.
-This parameter maps to `ExtraHosts` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--add-host` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
+This parameter maps to `ExtraHosts` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--add-host` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
-This parameter is not supported for Windows containers\.
+This parameter is not supported for Windows containers or tasks that use the `awsvpc` network mode\.

 ```
 "extraHosts": [